Percent to Goal Calculator: Track Progress Toward Targets

 Track the reduction amount.
 Debt from £10,000 to £6,000 goal.
 Currently £7,500.
 Progress = ((10,000 - 7,500) / (10,000 - 6,000)) × 100 = (2,500 / 4,000) × 100 = 62.5%.

-How do I know if I'm on track?
+How do I know if I am on track?

 Compare percent to goal with percent of time elapsed.
-If 40% complete and 40% of time passed, you're on track.
-If 40% complete but 60% of time passed, you're behind.
+If 40% complete and 40% of time passed, progress is on track.
+If 40% complete but 60% of time passed, progress is behind.

 What does over 100% mean?

-You've exceeded your goal.
-110% means you achieved 10% more than the target.
+The goal has been exceeded.
+110% means 10% more than the target was achieved.
 Often a positive outcome worth celebrating or adjusting the goal upward.

 Can percent to goal be negative?

-Yes, if you've regressed below the starting point.
+Yes, if regression below the starting point has occurred.
 Started at £1,000 savings, goal is £5,000, but now at £800.
 Progress in context is negative, though often reported as 0% with note of setback.

 How do I track multiple goals simultaneously?

 Calculate each separately.
 Consider weighting if some goals are more important.
-Overall progress might be weighted average: 40% of goal A (weight 0.6) + 60% of goal B (weight 0.4) = combined progress.
+Overall progress might be weighted average: 40% of goal A (weight 0.6) plus 60% of goal B (weight 0.4) equals combined progress.

 Same principle.
 Q1 target £100k, achieved £85k = 85%.
 Annual target £400k, Q1 is 25% of year.
 Achieved £85k / £400k = 21.25% of annual target.